 Firefox also comes with the same features, but instead of cookie options, you get tracking protection.
 The default protection is Standard, but users can change it according to their preferences.
 The program comes with:

-- Standard: To mantain balance between the security and funtionality
+- Standard: To maintain the balance between security and functionality.

 - Custom: Works according to your preferences.